ArcesUnibo/creamino/SW/CreaminoJavaInterface/Instructions.md

 For further information on how to configure ADS1298 please read http://www.ti.com/product/ADS1298

-2) Modify the Java Interface as you want
+2) How to modify the Java Interface as you want

 In order to modify the interface you have to download Netbeans from here: https://netbeans.org/downloads/